Skip to Content

 Cease & Desist Book Club

-There was a time — a terrible century ago — when booze was illegal.
-But as with weed, Prohibition (1920-1933), didn’t make it impossible to get whiskey.
-There were medicinal exemptions for alcohol and if you weren’t distilling liquor somewhere secretly, speakeasies were another option.
-Cloaked behind secret doors and passwords which were “whispered” speakeasy is derived from “speak easy” or “softly”) there was an underground of bootleggers, bars, and brothels.
+There was a time—a terrible century ago—when booze was illegal.
+But as with weed, Prohibition (1920–1933) didn’t make it impossible to get whiskey.
+There were medicinal exemptions for alcohol, and if you weren’t distilling liquor somewhere secretly, speakeasies were another option.
+Cloaked behind secret doors and whispered passwords—the term is derived from “speak easy”—an underground of bootleggers, bars, and brothels prospered.
 (Spokane even had its own tunnel system for transporting liquor without detection.)

 bad seed cocktail bar spokane washington